typelevel/cats/docs/src/main/tut/faq.md

 Based on this core strategy, Cats took a [modular](/cats/#modularity) approach and focuses on providing core, [binary compatible](/cats/#a-namebinary-compatibility-and-versioning), [approachable](/cats/#approachability) and [efficient](/cats/#efficiency) abstractions.
 It provides a welcoming and supportive environment for the [user community](https://gitter.im/typelevel/cats) governed by the [typelevel code of conduct](https://typelevel.org/conduct).
 It also takes great effort in supplying a comprehensive and beginner-friendly [documentation](/cats/#documentation).

-We believe that both Cats and Scalaz strategies have their merits and shortcomings, and it's a positive thing for the scala community to have both.
+We believe that the Cats and Scalaz strategies have their merits and shortcomings, and it's a positive thing for the scala community to have both.

 ## <a id="either" href="#either"></a>Where is right-biased Either?
 Up through Cats 0.7.x we had `cats.data.Xor`, which was effectively `scala.util.Either`, but right-biased by default and with